red-kite-solutions/stalker/docs/findings.md

 ## HostnameFinding

-A `HostnameFinding` is an hostname found for a company.
+A `HostnameFinding` is an hostname found for a project.
 Hostname here is used as a short for *fully qualified domain name*, or *FQDN*.
 A hostname finding creates or updates a domain.

 | Field        | Type   | Description           |
 | ------------ | ------ | --------------------- |